juliadiepho/DIEP_01-git_20220606/ppt_slides.md

 # Branching
 A method of moving into a new direction when creating a new feature, and only combining this new feature with the main part of your code, or the main branch, once you’re finished.
 #### Implementing branching in git repo
+- $ git branch: see which branch you're currently working on.
+- $ git checkout -b <name>: create a new branch.
+- $ git checkout <name>: switch between branches.